DalekBaldwin/clomp/README.md

         (IF (> X Y) (+ X Y) (* X Y))): 6
 ```

-I took the phrase "closure-oriented metaprogramming" from Vladimir Sedach's [awesome example] [1] which demonstrates how this approach can be used to infer static code structure from dynamic behavior.
+I took the phrase "closure-oriented metaprogramming" from [Vladimir Sedach] [1]'s [awesome example] [2] which demonstrates how this approach can be used to infer static code structure from dynamic behavior.
 He notes a few caveats:

 > This code also provides examples of the two problems that the closure-oriented metaprogramming approach encounters in Common Lisp: